matteote/spanner-graph-workshop/module04/README.md

 Open a new query in Spanner Studio.

-Click `VIEW IN BIGQUERY`.
-This creates a new connection.
+Click `VIEW IN BIGQUERY` to create a new connection.

-Give an ID to the connection.
+Give an arbitrary ID to the connection.

-Select `Region` under `Location type.
+Select `Region` under `Location type`.

+Make sure that the field `Region` is set to the region you are using.

 Click `VIEW IN BIGQUERY`.